-Céline Barlet has worked part-time at the HOSPEEM Secretariat since 2014 and she coordinates administration and communication activities.
-She has experience in projects management in the higher education sector and in the non-profit sector at European and international level.
+Céline Barlet has worked part-time at the HOSPEEM Secretariat coordinating administration and communication activities since 2014.
+Previously she worked as Program Manager in the higher education sector and as Project Officer in the non-profit sector with the European Year of Volunteering 2011 Alliance.

 Before joining HOSPEEM she worked at the Committee of the Regions in Brussels, at the OSCE Parliamentary Assembly in Vienna, at the UN in both Geneva and Vienna, and in a Business Law Firm in Paris.
 She holds a Bachelor degree in International Relations and a Master degree in International Policy and Diplomacy from the University of Padua, Italy.

 "HOSPEEM is a structured platform of employers supplying services of general interest, with a unique expertise in the field of workforce and industrial relations’ issues for the hospital and healthcare sector and a distinct voice influencing EU policy-making.
-As a recognised social partner HOSPEEM has been a key player in the European Social Dialogue for the last ten years.
+As a recognised social partner HOSPEEM has been a key player in the European Social Dialogue for the last 15 years.
 HOSPEEM is successfully ensuring that the views of employers are being heard at the highest level in the European institutions.
 In the years to come, HOSPEEM is looking forward to further build the future of hospital care empowering on-the-ground hospital employers and managers."

-Tjitte Alkema, NVZ, The Netherlands
+Tjitte Alkema, The Netherlands